OUR LATEST VIDEOS

 8. Run Away to the Circus

-The Big Apple Circus has put up its big top at Lincoln Center and does a 2pm show on Thanksgiving, but it's not the only circus in town.
-Catch Circus Vazquez on Randall's Island or Flip Circus in Queens Forest Park.
-Both play evening shows on the holiday.
+The Big Apple Circus has put up its big top at Lincoln Center and does a 1 pm show on Thanksgiving, but it's not the only circus in town.
+Catch Circus Vazquez in Citi Field, which has an evening show on the holiday.

 9. Play Indoors

 Hit the bowling alley at the Times Square and Chelsea Piers Bowlero locations; check the website for times.
-If you'd rather play video games, local gaming stalwart Chinatown Fair is open, and there's always arcade restaurant Dave & Buster's.
+If you'd rather play video games, local gaming stalwart Chinatown Fair is open, and there's always arcade restaurant Dave & Buster's, where it's "all you can eat wings" Thursday.

 RELATED50 Thanksgiving Crafts, Games, and Activities for Kids and Families